IgniteUI/indigo-design-docfx/en/components/hierarchical-grid.md

 <img class="responsive-img" src="../images/hierarchical_grid_demo.png" srcset="../images/hierarchical_grid_demo@2x.png 2x" />

 ## Using the Hierarchical Grid in Figma
 Similarly to the Grid, the Hierarchical Grid is essentially a repeater of columns, rows, and nested grids forming a visual hierarchy.
-To use the Hirerarchical Grid component simply search for it on the Recourses panel and instert an instance.
+To use the Hierarchical Grid component simply search for it in the Resources panel and insert an instance.
 If needed, you can change the display density by using the "Display Density" property from the properties panel.
 In the layers panel you'll see the following structure:

 | Layer                                | Use                                                                                                                                                  |
 | ------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------- |